brian-mellinger/SmiShing-Research/README.md

 4. What gaps exist in current smishing defenses, and what interdisciplinary strategies are needed to address them?

 Upon my research, I focused on 22 different academic sources which varied from around the world.
 Smishing isn't going away in the United States due to many issues, including lack of governemnt support, lack of security education and training, lack of human centered computing designs, a lack of understanding of the smishing topic, and a lack of interdisciplinary research.
 Smishing is not just a technical issue, it's primary weapon is using human psychology.

-Please visit "Working_Draft.docx" for an in depth explanation of my findings.
+Please visit "Working_Draft.pdf" for an in depth explanation of my findings.